stalwartlabs/jmap-calendar-scheduling/README.md

 - `comment`: `String|null`
     > Comment sent along with the change by the user that made it. (e.g. `COMMENT` property in an iTIP message), if any.

-- `calendarEventId`: `Id|null`
-    > The id of the `CalendarEvent` that this message is about, or `null` for `PUBLISH` messages that do not relate to a specific event.

 - `method`: `String`
     > The method of the scheduling message.
 One of `REQUEST`, `REPLY`, `CANCEL`, `ADD`, `COUNTER`, `DECLINECOUNTER`, `REFRESH`, `PUBLISH`.

-- `message`: `JSCalendar Event|null`
+- `event`: `JSCalendar Event|null`
-    > The iTIP message in JSCalendar format or null if the `eventPatch` is provided instead.
+    > The event in JSCalendar format or null if the `eventPatch` is provided instead.

 - `eventPatch`: `PatchObject|null`
-    > A patch object representing the changes to be sent in the iTIP message, can only be used when `calendarEventId` is set.
-This is used as an alternative to the `message` property for clients who require more control over the changes being sent.
+    > A patch object representing the changes to be sent in the iTIP message.

+- `createdAt`: `UTCDateTime`
+    > The time this message was created.

 - `deliveryStatus`: `String[DeliveryStatus]|null` (server-set)
     > This represents the delivery status for each of the iTIP message's external recipients, if known.
 The `DeliveryStatus` object is defined in RFC8621.